X

 • Pour the dry ingredients into the wet ingredients and stir until fully combined.

-• Bake for 7 minutes, rotate the pan, then bake another 7 minutes or until edges are lightly browned.
+• Bake for 7-8 minutes or until the edges are golden brown.

 • Remove from oven and let cool on the pan for 5 minutes.